-An important decision when it comes to the overall look of your engagement ring is what precious metal you would like.
+An important decision when it comes to the overall look of your engagement ring is what precious metal you would like—and while that’s always true, it’s especially so with a solitaire, since the metal band is more on display than in other ring styles.
 Platinum and white gold are the most popular selections, undoubtedly because these cool shades have a harmonious relationship with the sparkle of diamonds.
 Yellow gold is a rich, traditional metal that makes your center diamond stand out.
 More and more women are finding that the warm, pinkish hue of rose gold offers an ultra-romantic vintage feel and flatters many skin tones.

-Another sought after option for simple engagement rings is the three stone engagement ring.
+Another sought after option for a simple style is the three stone engagement ring.
 This design features a center gemstone highlighted by an accent diamond on either side.
 In addition to its beauty, a three stone engagement ring is rife with symbolism: the three stones represent a couple’s past, present, and future together.

 Final Thoughts on Simple Engagement Rings